 A cluster is a group of systems grouped together over a network, to improve performance and availability of systems over that provided by a single system.
 The distributed software installed on the networked computers turns them into a distributed system and presents the user with a single-system image.
-Clusters such as Serviceguard (for HP-UX and Linux), TruClusters (for Tru64 UNIX®) and Microsoft Cluster Server (MSCS), are often used to manage servers for high availability.
+Clusters such as Serviceguard (for HP-UX and Linux) and Microsoft Cluster Server (MSCS), are often used to manage servers for high availability.

 There are various ways of clustering the systems, depending upon the purpose.
 For example, the High-availability (HA) clusters are created to ensure the service availability specially for business critical applications and services.
 The HA clusters have redundant nodes.
 If a server with a particular application crashes, the application is immediately restarted on another system without administrative intervention.
-The redundancy provides high availability of services by eliminating single points of failure.
+This redundancy provides high availability of services by eliminating single points of failure.
 Another category of clusters is Load-balancing.
-Load balancing clusters share the workload among the systems that are a member of the cluster, and function as one single virtual computer.
+Load balancing clusters share the workload among the systems that are members of a cluster, and function as one single virtual computer.